laurakalbag/accessibilityforeveryonedotsite/disabilities-and-impairments.page.md

 This often manifests as motion sensitivity on the web.
 Animations, unconventional scrolling, and parallax backgrounds can cause headaches, dizziness, and nausea, sometimes lasting long after the animation is over.

 We can help people with vestibular disorders by giving them control over the animation and motion experiences on our websites.
-As Val Head wrote in “Designing Safer Web Animation For Motion Sensitivity”: “Consider offering an option to turn off, or reduce, motion....Providing what essentially boils down to an alternative way to view that content, or a little extra control, can be a big help for anyone sensitive to motion.” (*https://a4e.link/*[*02-04/*](http://bkaprt.com/afe/01-02/)).
+As Val Head wrote in “Designing Safer Web Animation For Motion Sensitivity”: “Consider offering an option to turn off, or reduce, motion… Providing what essentially boils down to an alternative way to view that content, or a little extra control, can be a big help for anyone sensitive to motion.” (*[https://a4e.link/02-04/](https://a4e.link/02-04/)*).
 In order to be effective, the option to reduce motion should be presented to users before any animation happens.

 Similar considerations can also help prevent seizures.
 Between 5–10% of people in the developed world will have at least one seizure in their life.
 About three in 100 people with epilepsy have photosensitive epilepsy, where seizures are triggered by flashing or flickering lights, as well as by high-contrast, striped, or checked patterns.